-Use these switches to determine the playback order for both step registers independently.
-The left-hand switch addresses steps 1 - 8, the right-hand switch addresses steps 9 - 16.
-In "Up" position, the respective register will run forward, in "Down" position backward.
+- Use these switches to determine the playback order for both step registers independently.
+The left-hand switch addresses steps 1 - 8, the right-hand switch addresses steps 9 - 16. - In the" Up" position, the respective register will run forward, and in the" Down" position backward.
 "Random" will address steps in random order (would you have guessed?).